CurlyMoo/webserver/README.md

 As soon as the client was done sending the request, the server can respond with a valid response.
 Again, because buffering is kept to the minimum, events are used to construct the response.

-`WEBSERVER_CLIENT_SEND_HEADER`

-Each response starts with a header.
-This event is therefor the first to be called when the response is sent.
+`WEBSERVER_CLIENT_WRITE`

 The data parameter will be `NULL` as no data is being sent to the callback.

+The webserver struct has a special field called `content` which increases each time the webserver is done sending the queue.
+You can use that field to check where in the sending procedure the webserver is.

+As soon as the client is ready to accept data, this event is triggered.
+When the `content` field is 0 the header must be sent before the body.
+As soon as no more new content is queued for sending, the webserver will disconnect and free the client.
+The response queue is the only structure in of the webserver that actually allocates memory.
+It's advices not to sent to much information at the same time, because this will still take a lot of memory.

+E.g.,

 `WEBSERVER_CLIENT_CREATE_HEADER`